 - 1.It is the opportunity of a lifetime

 - 2.It helps you grow as a person

-- 3.It gives you a new perspective on your subject area and on higher education
+- 3. It gives you a new perspective on your subject area and on higher education

 - 4.It helps you in the job market

 - 5.It broadens your horizons

 Physics students can apply to study abroad in third year.
 Most students apply to The University of California but students have on occasion gone to other partner universities, such as the National University of Singapore and universities in Canada.
-Exchanges are dependent on the availability of courses at the host university that match the Manchester core material.
+Exchanges are dependent on the availability of courses at the host university that match the Manchester core material, since students must cover this while abroad.
 Available courses can change over time, and this may necessitate changes to the possible exchange partners.